 Education Standing Committee

 The Head of Education is a member of WADA’s Education Standing Committee.
 The Education Standing Committee met twice in 2022 (in April in Montreal and in September in Sydney).
 There were online meetings in June and December.

 Working group on the development of training programmes

-Doping Authority Netherlands acts in a chair capacity on one of WADA’s working groups on the development of training programmes (Global Learning & Development Framework).
+Doping Authority Netherlands acted as chair on one of WADA’s working groups on the development of training programmes (Global Learning & Development Framework).
 The training programmes are for people working in the field of anti-doping.
-The work began in October 2020 and was completed in 2022.
-The working group has monthly video meetings.
-Furthermore, the Head of Education has completed a ‘Train the Trainer’ course organised by WADA.
-The purpose of the course was to prepare the participants to conduct training programmes.
-The course consisted of 6 online meetings.
+The work was completed in 2022.
+In addition, the Head of Education is one of the trainers of the pilot project for the Education training programme.
+This programme is conducted primarily online.

 Like every year, a response to the draft version of the prohibited list was sent to WADA in the summer.
 Doping Authority Netherlands coordinates the Dutch response on behalf of the NOC*NSF, the NOC*NSF Athletes Committee and the Ministry of Health, Welfare and Sport.

 At the request of WADA, we have a seat on the Prevalence of Doping Working Group.
 The general aim is to establish a more detailed picture of the knowledge currently available about the prevalence of doping and how this knowledge can best be increased in the future.
 In 2022, further pilot studies were conducted and work continued on a range of scientific publications on this subject.

 COUNCIL OF EUROPE

 Doping Authority Netherlands was an active participant in 2022 in the international anti-doping policy.
 The international activities of Doping Authority Netherlands address two goals: Doping Authority Netherlands wants to collect up-to-date current knowledge and to influence the international anti-doping policy.